Champions of the Future: History

+Background (1962–2019)

+The RGMMC Group has been the official promoter of CIK-FIA events—the World and European Championships—since 2018.

+The Commission Internationale de Karting (CIK-FIA) was founded in 1962 by the Fédération Internationale de l'Automobile (FIA) to govern the rising international sport of kart racing.
+The inaugural CIK-FIA World Championship was hosted two years later at the Pista d'Oro in Rome, which again held the event in 1965.
+The CIK-FIA began its homologation of distinct classes in the discipline in 1974, when the first 125 cc gearbox category was created for the European Championship: Formula C (FC).
+The 100 cc category was clarified in 1976, when Formula Europe was introduced to control technical evolutions and costs.
+The single-speed classes were adapted in 1981, when the 135 cc Formula K (FK), 100 cc Intercontinental A (ICA), and Junior Intercontinental A (ICA-J) were introduced to the World Championship, European Championship, and World Cup, respectively.

+By 2020, there were five CIK-FIA classes: OK, the primary senior direct-drive class; OK-Junior (OK-J), the under-15 direct-drive class; KZ, the primary gearbox class; KZ2, the secondary gearbox class; and 60 Mini, the under-12 international class.
+Rotax was founded in 1920 as an internal combustion engine manufacturer and entered the FK class in 1983, later founding the Rotax Max Challenge in 2000.
+Italian American Motor Engineering (IAME) was founded as a kart manufacturer in 1968 as a merger between Parilla and Komet; it began operating its single-design championships, the IAME Series, in 2007.
+The Switzerland-based RGMMC Group had been established in 2004, later becoming the promoter of Rotax events in 2006, IAME events in 2016, and CIK-FIA events in 2018.
+Across 2018 and 2019 with the latter, RGMMC promoted six World Championships, two World Cups, and eight European Championships.

 Championship beginnings (2020–2023)

+2020: Debut during COVID-19 pandemic

 Arvid Lindblad (pictured in 2025) won the inaugural OK-J title in 2020.

-COTF was founded in 2020 by the RGMMC Group—the official promoter of FIA Karting (CIK-FIA) and Italian American Motor Engineering (IAME) events—to promote and develop the CIK-FIA classes: OK, the primary senior direct-drive class; OK-Junior (OK-J), the under-15 direct-drive class; KZ2, the secondary gearbox class; and 60 Mini, the under-12 international class.
+COTF was founded in 2020 by the RGMMC Group to promote and develop four CIK-FIA classes—OK, OK-J, KZ2, and 60 Mini.
 Its inaugural round at Wackersdorf on 7–10 May was delayed and cancelled amidst the COVID-19 pandemic in Europe, as was the Kristianstad round on 25–28 June, leaving Zuera as the debut circuit of the series on 16–19 July.
-Over 170 drivers entered in preparation for the opening round of the Karting European Championship that month.
-The second and final round was held on 1 November at Portimão in the OK and OK-J classes, serving as direct preparation for the Karting World Championship one week later.
+Over 170 drivers entered in preparation for the opening round of the European Championship that month.
+The second and final round was held on 1 November at Portimão in the OK and OK-J classes, serving as direct preparation for the World Championship one week later.
 The inaugural champions were Nikita Bedrin (OK), Arvid Lindblad (OK-J), Paolo Ippolito (KZ2), and Dmitry Matveev (60 Mini).